QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems: Conclusion

 \section{Conclusion}

-We present QED, an open-source multi-agent system for mathematical proof generation, designed around seven empirically observed failure modes of frontier LLMs on research-level proof tasks.
-Through evaluation on five open research problems in applied analysis and PDEs, QED produced three expert-verified original proofs---including one that revealed an unexpected mathematical equivalence.
-These results demonstrate that, with careful system design addressing known LLM weaknesses, AI can produce original, nontrivial proofs for open mathematical research.

-QED is released as open-source software to enable the broader research community to build on these results and apply them across mathematical domains.
+We presented QED, an open-source multi-agent system that fully automates theorem proving given human-provided questions.
+Through collaborations with domain experts, QED produced original and nontrivial proofs for five research projects across probability, algebraic geometry, fluid PDEs, and inverse problems, with three of them comparable in difficulty and scope to work commonly published in established specialist mathematics venues.
+In each successful case, the system received only the problem statement and configuration parameters, ran without human guidance during proof generation, and produced outputs subsequently validated by the relevant experts.
+These results provide evidence that QED has a meaningful success rate for producing original and nontrivial proofs in mathematical research.

-\begin{acks} We thank Xiaoqian~Xu (Duke Kunshan University) for contributing Problems 1--4 and providing expert verification and commentary.
-We thank Qiao~Zhuang (University of Missouri-Kansas City), Zhongqiang~Zhang (Worcester Polytechnic Institute), and Yu~Wang (Southwest Jiaotong University) for contributing Problem~5, expert verification and commentary.
-We thank Sam Buss (University of California, San Diego) for his continued support and insightful discussions. \end{acks}
+\begin{acks} We thank Xiaoqian Xu (Assistant Professor of Mathematics at Duke Kunshan University and Zu Chongzhi Center for Mathematics and Computational Sciences) for contributing Projects 15--17 and providing expert verification and commentary.
+We thank Yilong Zhang (Limited Term Assistant Professor in the Department of Mathematics at the University of Georgia) for contributing Projects 13--14 and providing expert verification and commentary.
+We thank Qiao~Zhuang (Assistant Professor in the Department of Mathematics and Statistics at University of Missouri--Kansas City), Zhongqiang Zhang (Associate Professor in the Department of Mathematical Sciences at Worcester Polytechnic Institute), and Yu Wang (Assistant Professor in the School of Mathematics at Southwest Jiaotong University) for contributing Project 18 and providing expert verification and commentary.
+We thank Kewei Xu (Kai Toyosawa, Postdoctoral Researcher in the Department of Mathematics, University of Münster) for contributing Projects 11--12 and providing expert verification.
+We thank Sam Buss (Professor at University of California, San Diego) for his continued support and insightful discussions. \end{acks}